Health Informatics Specialist – A Day in the Life

 • Registered Health Information Administrator (RHIA)

-Once deemed eligible, candidates must pass a 3.5-hour exam that covers six domains: data content, structure, and information governance; access, disclosure, privacy, and security; data analytics and use; revenue cycle management; compliance; and leadership.
-Exam fees are $229 for AHIMA members and $299 for non-members.
-Those who earn the RHIT credential must recertify every two years through the completion of 20 continuing education units.
+Once deemed eligible, candidates must pass a 150-question exam that covers six domains: data content, structure, and information governance; access, disclosure, privacy, and security; data analytics and use; revenue cycle management; compliance; and leadership.

-Once deemed eligible, candidates must pass a four-hour exam that covers five domains: information governance; compliance with uses and disclosures of PHI; data analytics and informatics; revenue management; and management and leadership.
-Exam fees are $229 for AHIMA members and $299 for non-members.
-Those who earn the RHIA credential must recertify every two years through the completion of 30 continuing education units.
+Once deemed eligible, candidates must pass a 150-question exam that covers five domains: data and information governance; compliance with access, use, and disclosure of health information; data analytics and informatics; revenue cycle management; and management and leadership.

 Matt Zbrog